Read it in 4 Mins

 The foundation to project management is the ‘Guide to the Project Management Body Of Knowledge’, better known as the ‘PMBOK®’ or the ‘PM Body Of Knowledge’.
 Project management entails both an art and a science.
 The science of project management is defined in the PMBOK® through the concepts, tools and techniques discussed in the ten knowledge areas.
 Professionals master the art of project management when they work in projects and put these learning into practice.

 A project manager who is PMP® certified is considered as someone who has mastered the science of project management and is thorough about the concepts and is capable in properly managing a project through its lifetime.
 Hence, it is first important to understand one’s purpose to pursue the PMP credential.
-The primary reason should be not just to pass the exam or to get the credential against one’s name but also to master the concepts in project management, learn about the best practices so that those can be applied to real life projects.
+The primary reason should be not just to pass the exam or to get the credential against one’s name but also to master the concepts in project management, learn about the best practices so that those can be applied to real life projects with help of our PMP certification training course.

 How does PMP® lay the foundation?